vdhamer/SwiftyJSON_demo/README.md

 ### Acknowledgments

-* Most of the code is from [Project 38]() of Hacking with Swift.
+* Almost all the code is from [Project 38](https://www.hackingwithswift.com/read/38/) of Hacking with Swift.
 I just typed it in and made minor changes.
 * JSON parsing uses the [SwiftyJSON/SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) package.